chung-neuroai-lab/chung-neuroai-lab.github.io/index.md

 > 1. developing mathematical theories for characterizing the structure of representations in artificial neural networks and the brain, and
 > 2. building ANN models of the brain with neurally plausible architecture and learning rules

-## News
-- Presentation at NEURIPS
-- Abdul joins the lab